MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/intro-to-deployment-pipelines.md

 ## Pipeline structure

-When you create a deployment pipeline, you can decide how many stages you want there to be.
-The default pipeline has three stages, but there can be anywhere between two and ten stages to your pipeline.
+You can decide how many stages you want in your deployment pipeline.
+There can be anywhere between two and ten stages.
+When you create a pipeline, the default three typical stages are given as a starting point, but you can add, delete, or rename the stages to suit your needs.
 Regardless of how many stages there are, the general concepts are the same.:

 * **<a name="development"></a>Development**